emanuelalvaradog/rappi-clone/README.md

 # Rappi Web Clone

-I cloned the old Rappi web page design
+I cloned the old Rappi web page design for a html and css course